 Through the curriculum and wider community life of the College, there is integration of the Catholic faith, the traditions of the Sisters of Charity and the Sisters of St Joseph and the lived faith experience of the community members.

 Through the provision of opportunities for prayer, liturgy, reflection days and retreats, emphasis is given to the need for the human spirit to experience celebration and periods of quiet and reflection.

-The Reflection day and Retreat undertaken by the students and staff give expression to and are an integral part of the overall Religious dimension of the College.
+The Spirituality day and Retreat undertaken by the students and staff give expression to and are an integral part of the overall Religious dimension of the College.